Consensys/quorum-tools/README.md

 We also include scripts for running a cluster without necessarily testing it.

-* `local-new`: creat and start a new cluster, destroying old data directories
+* `local-new`: create and start a new cluster, destroying old data directories
-* `local-start`: start an existing cluster
+* `local-start`: start a cluster from existing data directories
 * `local-spam`: send a rate-limited stream of transactions to a geth node